fastlane/fastlane/fastlane/docs/Plugins.md

 #### Plugin Source

 Your `fastlane/Pluginfile` contains the list of all `fastlane` plugins your project uses.
 The `Pluginfile` is a [Gemfile](http://bundler.io/gemfile.html) that gets imported from your main `Gemfile`.
-You specificy all dependencies, including the required version numbers:
+You specify all dependencies, including the required version numbers:

 ```ruby
 # Fetched from RubyGems.org